 4. Within your audition/interview time, the BIMM assessor will host the Zoom session and email you a link to join.
 Simply click the link and it will take you to your Zoom audition/interview.

 For more information on Zoom, please click here.

 Applicants who are unable to facilitate a video call, or do not wish to have a live video audition/interview, can opt to use our BIMM Remote Audition submission.

-If you do not wish to have a live video audition/interview, or are unable to, we also offer a remote audition/interview submission.
+If you do not wish to have a live video audition/interview, or are unable to, we also offer a remote audition/interview submission for performance courses only.